hmzjaafar/hmzjaafar.github.io/src/index.md

   made by Théo Winterhalter and Yannick Forster!
 -->

+I am a doctoral candidate at INRIA Nantes ([Gallinette](https://gallinette.gitlabpages.inria.fr/website/) team), completing my thesis  under the supervision of [Guilhem JABER](https://guilhem.jaber.fr).
-I am currently working on (game semantics) models of algebraic effects and I am interested in the related topics of denotational semantics, (effectful) functional programming languages, type theory and logic.
+My research focuses on studying algebraic effects and handlers through the lens of (operational) game semantics.
+My work is increasingly informed by interests in denotational semantics, (effectful) functional programming languages, and the foundational connections between (dependent) type theory and logic.

 # Publications